Continuing education

 (1) In order to demonstrate compliance with continuing education requirements, licensees must affirmatively declare completion of the continuing education requirements upon licensure renewal.

-(2) The Board will randomly audit a minimum of three percent (3%) of licensees to assure that the continuing education requirements are met. …
+(2) The Board reserves the right to require licensees to provide the documentation showing that the continuing education requirements are met.

 *** ATTENTION CONTINUING EDUCATION PROVIDERS ***